-Immediately following the birth of your baby and before your baby leaves the birth room, a name band will be placed on each ankle and another small sticker will be placed on your baby's back.
+Immediately following the birth of your baby and before your baby leaves the birth room, a name band will be placed on each ankle.

 The name and number on these stickers will match the name and number on your identification band.
 All details will be checked and its accuracy confirmed with you before the stickers are placed on your baby.
-Please advise your midwife if any of these bands or stickers have fallen off and need replacing at any time.
+Please advise your midwife if any of these bands have fallen off and need replacing at any time.